ajxv/Whatsapp-Selenium-Automation/README.md

 ## Running the script
   - Run the script `python3 script.py`
   - Optional arguments:
-    - `--profile` : Chrome profile where whatsapp we is logged in.
+    - `--profile` : Chrome profile where whatsapp web is logged in.
 Get profile name by going to chrome://version/
     - `--input_excel` : Path to excel input.
 If not provided, script checks for recipients.xlsx file in the same directory.